Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

   Thus limiting the number of requests(throttling) is needed.
 - basic notion: count the number of requests and if exceeds the limit, block
   - Quota-based
-    - provide each application a quota
+    - provide each-application a quota
-    - identify application with client-id which can be retrieved from auth server with access token
+    - identify-application with client-id which-can be retrieved from auth server with access token
   - fair usage policy for user
     - in case of multiple users per application, ex) 20 users on one application
-    - ex) JWT, use sub claim to identify user
+    - ex) JWT, use sub claim to identify-user
 - set maximum threshold limit
 - operation level throttling
   - Single api may have two microservices.
 One for read, the other for write.
   - Throttling may be required on operation-level
 - Throttling the OAuth 2.0 token and authorize endpoints
-  - Throttling on auth server api is hard, since the requests are preauthenticated, which means we can identify the source of the request
+  - Throttling on auth server api is hard, since the requests are preauthenticated, which means we can identify-the source of the request
   - Only ip is available, and it is out of the handling scope of the api gateway.
 Instead, deal with firewall
 - privilege-based throttling
   - highger priviliege may have more quota